Publication 110, California Use Tax Basics

 Exemption for items purchased in a foreign country

-The first $800 of tangible personal property that is both purchased from a retailer in a foreign country by an individual and personally hand–carried into this state from the foreign country within any 30-day period is exempt from use tax.
+The first $800 of merchandise or goods that is both purchased from a retailer in a foreign country by an individual and personally hand–carried into this state from the foreign country within any 30-day period is exempt from use tax.
 This exemption does not apply to property sent or shipped to this state.

 Note: This publication summarizes the law and applicable regulations in effect when the publication was written, as noted above.
 However, changes in the law or in regulations may have occurred since that time.
 If there is a conflict between the text in this publication and the law, the decision will be based on the law and not on this publication.